1. About docusate

 - Osmotic laxatives, for example lactulose.
 These draw water from the rest of the body into your bowel to soften your poo and make it easier to pass.
 They take at least 2 days to work.

 - Stimulant laxatives, for example senna.
-These stimulate the muscles that line your gut, helping them to move poo along your gut to your back passage.
+These stimulate the muscles that line your gut, helping them to move poo along your gut to your anus.
 Senna takes about 8 hours to work.

 Is there any food or drink I need to avoid?